eric-jy-park/eric-jy-park/README.md

 - 🔭  I’m currently interested in Deep Learning

-- 🌱 I’m currently learning Next.js and Pytorch
+- 🌱 I’m currently learning Django and Pytorch

 - 📫 How to reach me: eric010506@naver.com